Arkansans have mixed reactions to passing of LEARNS bill

 “I am concerned that we’re not necessarily in a position where we can say that we’ve thought of all of the possible outcomes of some of the things that are going to be enacted,” Russell said.

-Lee said school choice, known as the educational freedom account program in the bill, will be a big benefit for students.
+Lee says school choice, known as the “educational freedom account program” in the bill, will be a big benefit for students.

-“Every student that chooses to leave public school, like that will be less money given to the public schools to support the initiatives that we pursue,” Russell said.
+“Every student that chooses to leave public school, like that will be less money given to the public schools to support the initiatives that we pursue,” he said.

 “It’s going to be a huge lift, it’s not going to be something that happens overnight,” Lee said.